fragarco/abasm/docs/en/abasm.md

 **[1]** It's important to remember that OUT/IN family instructions use `BC` content and not only C, even if the op code is `OUT (C)`.
 In Amstrad CPC, instructions OUTD, OUTI, OTIR, etc., don't make much sense because AMSTRAD CPC uses register `B`(!!) from the address in BC to store the port number and not `C` as many other Z80 machines do.

 **[2]** All the Z80 restart instructions, except for one, have been reserved for system use.
 RST 1 to RST 5 (&08-&28) are used to extend the instruction set by implementing special call and jump instructions that enable and disable ROMs.
 RST 6 (&30) is available to the user.
 More information can be obtained here: [ROMs.
-TAM and Restart Instructions.](https://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf)
+RAM and Restart Instructions.](https://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf)

 # Changelog